onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     parameter **MUST NOT** be enumerated in the Heat Orchestration Template's Environment File.

-The parameter values for external networks are provided by ONAP to the VNF's Heat Orchestration Template at orchestration time.
+The parameter values for ONAP external networks are provided by ONAP to the VNF's Heat Orchestration Template at orchestration time.

-The parameter values for internal networks created in the VNF's Base Module Heat Orchestration Template are provided to the VNF's Incremental Module Heat Orchestration Template at orchestration time.
+The parameter values for ONAP internal networks created in the VNF's Base Module Heat Orchestration Template are provided to the VNF's Incremental Module Heat Orchestration Template at orchestration time.